jopaa10/fe-task/charterag/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
 - [AOS Documentation](https://michalsnik.github.io/aos/) - Explore the capabilities of the AOS animation library.
 - [Sass Documentation](https://sass-lang.com/documentation) - Learn about writing efficient and maintainable CSS with Sass.
-- [WCAG Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) - Understand web accessibility standards.

 ## Feedback and Contributions

 Feedback and contributions are welcome!
-Feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/charterag).
+Feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/yourusername/fe-task).

 ---